1. What is National Testing Agency (NTA)?

 Those institutions want to register themselves has to first register on the official website of NTA (www.nta.ac.in) on the link ‘Training Practice Center’.
 Then fill the NTA Required details and Submit the filled information in NTA Registration Form.

-10. What is minimum infrastructure required to become a Test Practice Centre (TPC)?
+10. What is the minimum infrastructure required to become a Test Practice Centre (TPC)?

 Below given are the minimum infrastructural facilities needed for an institute/school/college to become a Test Practice Centre (TPC):

 - Local Area Network or Internet Connection at all PCs

 - At least 30 Computers & more with the necessary software